-If needed, the Clerk will follow up on all Parent requests and complete a Family Partnership Worksheet Response Sheet.
+If needed, the SCL will follow up on all Parent requests and complete a Family Partnership Worksheet Response Sheet.
 Information requested will be attached to the Response Sheet and will be sent to the Teacher and the previous distribution steps will be followed.

-- E. The Family Partnership Agreement process ends during the Spring Parent/Teacher conference with the half-page Family Partnership Agreement End of Year form.
+E. The Family Partnership Agreement process ends during the Spring Parent/Teacher conference with the halfpage Family Partnership Agreement End of Year form.
 If the Parent had no goal in the Winter, the parent can check the box stating No goal to follow up.
-Then the Parent and Teacher sign the bottom of the page and the Goal and Strategies boxes are left blank.
-If the Parent had a goal and completed it, they can check the Goal completed box.
-If the Parent had a goal and needs to continue it, the Goal can be written on the left and Strategies for the family are written on the right.
-Parent and Teacher sign the bottom of the page.
-The Teacher will distribute the End of Year copies as follows: - ☐ Copies: Place original in Family Partnership section of the child's file, send to clerk at Johnson Registration at Box 584, Provide to the Parent
+Then the Parent and Teacher sign the bottom of the page

+Copies: Place original in Family Partnership section of the student's file, send to clerk at SCL in the Central Office, Provide to the Parent